polymorvic/cv-sport-geometry/README.md

 #### 1.3 Line Grouping and Approximation

-After computing individual line equations, similar lines are **grouped and approximated** to reduce redundancy and noise.
+After computing individual linear function representations, similar lines are **grouped and approximated** to reduce redundancy and noise.
 Lines that share a **similar orientation (angle)** and **position (intercept or x-value)** are considered part of the same group.

 Within each group, an **approximated representative line** is created: